Matching Drivers to Riders: A Two-stage Robust Approach: Introduction

 \section{Introduction}

 Matching demand (riders) with supply (drivers) is a fundamental problem for ride-hailing platforms such as Uber, Lyft and DiDi, who continually need to match drivers to current riders efficiently with only partial knowledge of future ride requests.
-A common approach in practice is batched matching: instead of matching each request sequentially as it arrives, aggregate the requests for a small amount of time (typically one to two minutes) and match all the requests to available drivers in one batch.
+A common approach in practice is batched matching: instead of matching each request sequentially as it arrives, aggregate the requests for a small amount of time (typically one to two minutes) and match all the requests to available drivers in one batch \citep{Uber,Lyft,zhang2017taxi}.
 However, computing this batch matching myopically without considering future requests can lead to a highly sub-optimal outcome for some subsequent riders.
 Motivated by this shortcoming, and by the possibility of using historical data to hedge against future uncertainty, we study a two-stage framework for the matching problem where the future demand uncertainty is modeled as a set of scenarios that are specified explicitly or implicitly.
-The goal is to compute a matching between the available drivers and current batch of riders such that the total worst-case cost of first stage and second stage matching is minimized.
-More specifically, we consider an adversarial model of uncertainty where the adversary observes the first stage matching of our algorithms and presents a worst-case scenario from the list of specified scenarios in the second stage.
-We primarily focus on the case where the first stage cost is the average weight of the first stage matching, and the second stage cost is the highest edge weight in the second stage matching.
-This is motivated by the goal of computing a low-cost first stage matching while also minimizing the waiting time for any ride in the worst-case scenario in the second stage.
+The goal is to compute a matching between the available drivers and current batch of riders such that the total worst-case cost of first-stage and second-stage matching is minimized.
+More specifically, we consider an adversarial model of uncertainty where the adversary observes the first-stage matching of our algorithms and presents a worst-case scenario from the list of specified scenarios in the second stage.
+We primarily focus on the case where the first-stage cost is the average weight of the first-stage matching, and the second-stage cost is the highest edge weight in the second-stage matching.
+This is motivated by the goal of computing a low-cost first-stage matching while also minimizing the waiting time for any ride in the worst-case scenario in the second stage.
 We also consider other metrics for the total cost and present related results.